Skip to main content

 GTM event mapping

-Within GTM, start by creating a GTM user defined variable for each variable contained within the Grapevine Surveys events.
+Within GTM, start by creating a GTM user defined variable for each variable contained within the custom pixel events.
 You may as well create them all at the same time.
 Here are the variables that you'll need to create in GTM:

 • survey_name